jsilberm/newdocs/content/Management/NaplesAPI.md

 *The NAPLES REST API is currently in an early stage of development (ALPHA), features that has not been implemented yet are not covered in this documentation.
 This document is subject to change.*

--   Not full CRUD support, only POST and GET
 -   API Versioning is not implemented in URI
 -   Authentication and Session Cookies, currently calls are accepted